-For 2019, I told myself it was time to get organized and stick to it.
+For the new year, I told myself it was time to get organized and stick to it.
 No more doing a half-baked job of organizing for an hour then giving up.
-So, at the encouragement of my mom, who saw first-hand how I was essentially drowning in disorganized chaos in the room I spend multiple hours a day in, my office, I reached out to a Houston-area professional organizer, Amy of Eco Modern Concierge.
+For months, I’ve been essentially drowning in disorganized chaos in the room I spend multiple hours a day in, my office.
+At the encouragement of my mom, I finally reached out to a Houston-area professional organizer, Amy of Eco Modern Concierge.

-We setup a day for Amy to visit my home and see what she could help with.
-To be honest, there are multiple areas of my home that we are going to tackle in the new year, but my office was, by far, the most pressing.
-She took some measurements and offered some tips, and later sent me an email with a few different suggestions of items to pick up so we could use them during our scheduled organization session.
+We set a day for Amy to visit my home and see what she could help with.
+To be honest, there are multiple areas of my home that I’m wanting to tackle, but my office was the most pressing.
+She took some measurements and offered some tips, and later sent me an email with different suggestions of items to pick up so we could use them for our scheduled organization session.

-Isn’t it ironic that I absolutely love the Container Store, but am personally not super organized?
+Isn’t it ironic that I absolutely love the Container Store, but admit I’m not the most organized.
 I could spend hours in that store, and have even joked that I’d love to work there on the side, simply for the discount!
-I’ve always seen their Elfa products but never actually thought I could put them to use… plus they always seem a bit intimidating to me… Anyone else?
+I’ve always seen their Elfa products but never thought I could put them to use… plus they always seem a bit intimidating to me… anyone else?